-No matter where you stand on the controversy over GMOs (Genetically Modified Organisms), or GE (Genetically Engineered) Crops as they are also called, there are some bottom line issues that must be considered.
-It’s no longer just about the right and wrong of GMOs.
+No matter where you stand on the controversy over GMOs (Genetically Modified Organisms), or GE (Genetically Engineered) Crops as they are also called, there are some bottom-line issues that we must consider.
+It’s no longer just about the right and wrong of this issue.
 It’s much deeper than that.
 It’s about the American public’s right to know.
 It’s about our right to be informed about what we are consuming and what the products we purchase are made of.

 Ultimately, no one should be allowed to tell another person what to think, what is best for them, what they have to buy, or what decision they have to make.
 Every individual should be allowed to make their own decision based on facts and truth, not on lies, manipulation, smoke screens, or scare tactics.